stat545ubc-2021/mini_data_analysis_TianaBroen/README.md

 -Milestone_3 Folder: Contains all files submitted for Milestone 3.
      1. Milestone3_TB.Rmd: R-markdown file with code for completion of Milestone 3.
      2. Milestone3_TB.md: Knitted Rmd document with code for completion of Milestone 3 (knitted to *github_document*).
+-Output Folder: Contains two files from exercises in milestone 3:
+     1. model_1_rds: non-binary file containing model 1 from milestone 3
+     2. sumstat_df_exported_file.csv: summary statistics from milestone 2 exported as a .csv file for exercise in milesone 3.